-Home detention is becoming a common alternative to imprisonment as a form of punishment for a DUI conviction.
 Home detention (house arrest) allows you to serve part of your sentence at your home.
-Your GPS position is tracked with a requirement to stay within a defined area and you may be closely monitored for the consumption of alcohol or other drugs.
+You are required to stay within a defined area and you may be closely monitored for alcohol or other drugs.

 Things that Matter:

 - Home detention is only available if the court system has the program in place.

 - You may be required to wear a GPS device that monitors your movements.
 This is usually done during sentencing, negotiated by your lawyer.
 The court must approve of device.